The site is temporarily down due to maintenance. Sorry for the inconvenience.

 When to see a doctor?

-According to the recommendation of the International Diabetes Association, regular diabetes screening tests are recommended for the following target groups:
+The International Association recommends that regular diabetes screening tests be performed for the following target groups:

 • People younger than 45 years of age, overweight and obese or with risk factors diagnosed with diabetes